-A negative warm-up resistance suggests performing the movement in a self-assisted exercise manner, or in some cases on a machine assisted exercises (eg: assisted pull-ups or dips).
+A value near zero indicates that the warm-up should be performed with the bodyweight version of the weighted exercise.
+A negative warm-up resistance suggests performing the movement in a self-assisted exercise manner, or in some cases on a machine-assisted exercises (eg: assisted pull-ups or dips).
 See weight training warm-up.

 Alternatively, a Percent of Bodyweight Adjusted One Rep Max can also be calculated by this field by entering a one rep max value into the Workout Weight field and selecting the desired percentage from the Warm-up Percentage pulldown.
 See rationale and examples of calculating Bodyweight Adjusted One Rep Max: Weighted Pullup and Squat.

 With the lighter weight, as dictated by the Reps / Percent Resistance Variation selection expect to perform more repetitions (+) relative to current performance, as displayed in the reps field next to this weight.
 This lighter load can be performed on a planned light day as in a non-linear periodized workout program.

 Calculates the number of reps difference (-) relative to current performance which can be expected to be achieved with the heavier weight, as dictated by the Reps / Percent Resistance Variation selection.
 This heavier load can either be performed on a planned heavy day or during a weight progression, after the upper rep range has been achieved (eg: 8-12 reps indicates weight to be increased once 12 reps are achieved).